Leather Archives & Museum: History

 Members of the leather and fetish communities played a pivotal role in establishing the museum.
 In addition to donating much of the collection, they provided crucial financial support.
 As the museum outgrew its storefront, Renslow and DeBlase identified a former synagogue on Greenview Ave ideal to house the growing collection.
 They could afford only $3,000 of the $60,000 down payment required to buy the Greenview Ave property, so they appealed to International Mr. Leather attendees, who raised $58,000 in donations in a single night.
 In 1999, the LA&M moved into the Greenview Ave building, in which it remains to this day.
 Over the next five years, the community raised the funds necessary to pay off the mortgage.

 DeBlase served as Vice President of the Board of Directors of the LA&M from 1992 until 2000.
 In May 2006, the LA&M's executive director Rick Storer participated in a panel discussion entitled "Censorship & Sexually Explicit Materials" at the 2006 LGBTQ Archives, Libraries, Museums and Special Collections (ALMS) Conference.

 In May 2009, the LA&M announced that International Mr. Leather proceeds would be placed in a trust to benefit the museum.
-The museum also receives funding from other leather events including Cleveland Annual Leather Weekend (CLAW) and Mid-Atlantic Leather (MAL) in D.C.
+The museum also receives funding from other leather events including Cleveland Leather Annual Weekend (CLAW) and Mid-Atlantic Leather (MAL) in D.C.

 In 2016, the LA&M celebrated its 25th anniversary with a weekend-long celebration featuring Gayle Rubin and Guy Baldwin.

-In 2024, the LA&M announced a capital campaign to renovate the museum, including the addition of dedicated research space, flexible event space, and ADA-compliant accessibility.
-In 2025, the museum organized Chicago Leather Pride weekend, a three-day celebration of kink, fetish, and sexual identity.
+Since 2025, the museum has organized Chicago Leather Pride weekend, an annual three-day celebration of kink, fetish, and sexual identity.

+LA&M temporarily closed May 24, 2026 for a year-long renovation project.
+The $2.2 million renovation includes the addition of dedicated research space, community event space, and ADA-compliant accessibility; it is scheduled to reopen in May 2027.